gjbex/Fortran-MOOC/docs/command_line_and_environment.md

 ~~~~

 It should be stressed once more that it is important to check the status since
-your application may do some rather unexpected things with a value is truncated.
+your application may do some rather unexpected things when a value is truncated.